acroy/Quantum.jl/docs/docs.md

 	 | 4,9,14 ⟩
 	 | 5,10,15 ⟩

+	julia> statejoin(ans)
+	| 1,6,11,2,7,12,3,8,13,4,9,14,5,10,15 ⟩

-Finally, one can take the complex conjugate transpose and inner product of abstract states:
+Finally, one can take the complex conjugate transpose and products of abstract states:

 	julia> a'
 	⟨ :a |

+	julia> a'*a'
+	⟨ :a,:a  |

 	julia> a'*a
+	:(⟨ :a  | * | :a  ⟩)

+	julia> a*a'
+	:(| :a  ⟩ * ⟨ :a  |)

+From the above, you can see that orthonormality is not assumed, even between states that have the same label.
+In the future, a function will be implemented to evaluate inner products based on pattern matching and basis conversion.

+For now, the `labeldelta` function can be used to compute the Kronecker delta function on the *labels* (not the states):

+	julia> labeldelta(a,b)
+	0

+	julia> labeldelta(a,a)
 	1

-	julia> a'*b
+	julia> labeldelta(a,a')
-	0

-Currently, outer products of abstract states are not supported in a normal sense.
-In the future, however, Quantum.jl will implement some form of Expr manipulation in order to accommodate more abstract operations.
+	1

 3. Basis
 ---